-China's online marketplace for classifieds, 58.com Inc. (NYSE: WUBA), reported strong first-quarter revenue, sending its stock up 3 percent to $56.40 per American depositary share Wednesday.
+58.com Inc. (NYSE: WUBA) reported a strong quarterly revenue, sending its stock up 3 percent to $56.35 per American depositary share intraday Wednesday.

-The company said its revenue in the three months through March reached $449.7 million, up 23 percent from the corresponding period of 2018 in a statement after markets closed Tuesday.
+China's online marketplace for classifieds said its revenue in the three months through March reached $449.7 million, up 23 percent from the corresponding period of 2018 in a statement after markets closed Tuesday.

 “Our core housing and jobs businesses lead the market, while newer businesses like Zhuan Zhuan and 58 Town are growing rapidly, ” Yao said.
 “We are confident in our online classifieds marketplace business model and will continue to invest in innovation and marketing to further strengthen our leadership position.”

-58.com reported costs of revenue rose 15 percent to $44.1 million from the corresponding period of 2018, which was primarily driven by increases in the cost of services on Anjuke Inc. and ChinaHR, a real estate information-based platform and a recruitment business.
-Other costs included traffic acquisition expenses paid to 58.com's advertising union partners, as well as salaries and benefits distributed to information quality control teams, the company said.
+The company said its cost of revenues rose 15 percent to $44.1 million from the corresponding period of 2018, which was primarily driven by increases in the cost of services provided on a real estate information-based platform named Anjuke Inc. and Recruitment Provider ChinaHR.
+Other costs contained traffic acquisition costs paid to 58.com's advertising union partners as well as salaries and benefits primarily for information quality control teams.

 Yao said he saw "enormous" potential in China's used car market.
 "58 Used Car, a leading online used car platform for consumers and businesses that is part of our multi-content category classifieds platform, will benefit from Uxin's tremendous offline transaction-related expertise," Yao also stated.